Optional Practical Training (OPT) STEM Extensions

 - If your employer is not currently enrolled in this government program, they can start the process to enroll through E-Verify.
 There is no cost to sign up for the program.

-- Volunteering and self-employment are NOT permitted while on the STEM OPT extension.
-In addition, most temporary agency and contract work will not be eligible for STEM OPT.
+- Volunteering and self-employment are NOT permitted while on the OPT-STEM extension.
+Also, most temporary agency and contract work will not be eligible for STEM OPT.

 - Students’ compensation must be comparable to that of similarly-situated U.S. workers, as per labor laws.